Gorenstein-projective modules over short local algebras

 The only indecomposable modules cogenerated by ${}_AJ(A)$ are $N$ and $S$ (namely, the annihilator $C$ of ${}_AJ(A)$ is the ideal generated by $J^2$ and the element $x_{e}$, thus $A'' = A/C$ is of the form $L(a)$, and ${}_{A''}N$ is the indecomposable projective $L(a)$-module).

 We have $\Omega S = {}_AJ(A) = N\oplus S^{e-1}$.
-And we have $\Omega N = S^e$ (namely, the map $f\:{}_AA \to N$ with $f(1) = x$ maps $x_i$ to $x_i\otimes x$, thus its kernel has basis $x_1\otimes x,\dots, x_{a}\otimes x$ and $x_e$, thus $\Omega N$ is of the form $S^e.$)
+And we have $\Omega N = S^e$ (namely, the map $f\colon {}_AA \to N$ with $f(1) = x$ maps $x_i$ to $x_i\otimes x$, thus its kernel has basis $x_1\otimes x,\dots, x_{a}\otimes x$ and $x_e$, thus $\Omega N$ is of the form $S^e.$)

-Assume now that $P_\bullet$ is an acyclic minimal complex of projective modules and that $M$ is one of the images.
-Then $M$ is torsionless of Loewy length at most $2$, thus of the form $M = N^u\oplus S^v$ for some natural numbers $u,\ v$.
+Assume now that $P_\bullet$ is a minimal exact complex of projective modules and that $M$ is one of the images.
+Then $M$ is torsionless of Loewy length at most $2$, thus of the form $M = N^u\oplus S^v$ for some natural numbers $u,\ v \ge 0$.
 We have $t(M) = u+v.$ Since

 we have $t(\Omega M) = eu+v+(e-1)v = e(u+v).$ It follows that $t(P_{i+1}) = et(P_i)$ for all $i\in \Bbb Z.$ Since $e\ge 2$, this is only possible if $t(P_i) = 0$ for all $i\in \Bbb Z$, thus $P_\bullet$ is the zero complex. $\s$